A Word on Why you Should Buy Cheese at Costco

 3. Nutristore Freeze Dried Shredded Cheddar Cheese 6-count

 Do you like the strong and earthy flavor of cheddar cheese the most?
 You must love sprinkling it on your salads, casseroles, sandwiches, and baked items.
-After all, it makes a fanatics combo.
+After all, it makes a fanatic combo.

-And, if you need a cheaper option, Costco is there.
+If you need a cheaper option, Costco is here.

-Grated cheddar cheese, indeed, bears a hefty price tag anywhere.
+Grated cheddar cheese, indeed, bears a hefty price tag everywhere.

 And, if you save some money while buying it, you can consider yourself lucky!